giorgianb/node-omxplayer-raspberry-pi-cast/README.md

 ## Installation

 ```
-npm install node-omxplayer
+npm install node-omxplayer-raspberry-pi-cast
 ```

-This module does not require any third party Node.js libraries, but does rely on omxplayer being installed.
+This module relies on omxplayer being installed.
 On the default version of Raspbian it is installed by default, but on the Lite version you will have to install it:

 ```
 sudo apt-get install omxplayer